On this page

 With this line of credit you can integrate your bank accounts ($6 per month per account) and save even more by consolidating your other loans with the same interest rate.

 As you pay off your loan, the repaid principal becomes automatically available for other projects.
-You can access your funds at an ABM, via National Bank online, with your debit card, and more.
+You can access your funds at an ABM via your online bank with your debit card and more.

 How can I get financing for a property that needs renovations?